 - Avoid heavy lifting or any activity that raises your blood pressure

 Breast Implant Revision Results

-Dr. Marin will make every effort to ensure that the results of your breast implant revision surgery help you achieve your cosmetic goals.
+Dr. Marin will make every effort to ensure that your breast implant revision surgery results help you achieve your cosmetic goals.
 From your initial consultation through the recovery process, he is here to answer any questions you may have.